marksherriff/cs3240-f22-website/syllabus.md

 * There are 3 total quizzes, which will be taken in-person during lecture.
 Students can earn back up to 100 XP from missed quiz questions on the final exam.
 * There are 6 sprints during the project.
 At each sprint check, the TAs will determine if your team has met the requirements for the project up to that point.

+### Final Exam and Project Demos
+{: .no_toc }

+__Final Exam:__ The final exam in this course is an opportunity to show mastery of material that was previously missed on earlier quizzes.
+If a student has earned the maximum number of points on the three quizzes, they have a set of scores they are comfortable with, or if they already have an A in the course, the student does not (and should not) take the final exam.
+If a student wishes to take the final exam, they can earn back up to 100 XP total toward the available 300 XP from quizzes.
+We will create a custom final exam for each student based upon only the questions the student missed on the previous three quizzes.
+While it is possible to lose points on the final exam, this is a relatively rare occurance, usually stemming from wild guessing on questions.
+The final exam for this course will take place on Saturday, December 10, in Rice 130.
+Students can come to either the morning or afternoon session, regardless of enrolled section.

+__Project Demos:__ Student teams will demo their final project to either Prof. McBurney or Prof. Sherriff in the days following the last day of class on December 7, 8, and 9.
+All students are expected to attend the demo for their team.
+Demos should only last around 20-30 minutes.
+Students do not need to prepare anything for the demo (e.g. no slides, no presentation, etc.).
+The team will walk the professor through the app and will answer various questions about its design and implementation.

 ## Class Management

 ### Project Groups